kpn-dsh/dsh-cli/developers.md

 > cd dsh-cli
 ```

-Then you can for example install the tool on your local machine using:
+Then you can for example install the `dsh` tool on your local machine using:

 ```bash
 > cargo install --path .